Yaku: Yūjō Dangi: Development and release

 Yaku: Yūjō Dangi was developed by Idea Factory and Axis Art Amuse.
 The software for the game was completely developed by Axis Art Amuse, a company established in 1992, and in 1995 had begun developing games for consoles such as the 3DO, Sega Saturn and PlayStation.
-Idea Factorywas established in October 1994 by Yoshiaki Sato and both Koichi Ohta and Shingo Kuwana, with the latter two being former employees of Data East.
+Idea Factory was established in October 1994 by Yoshiaki Sato and both Koichi Ohta and Shingo Kuwana, with the latter two being former employees of Data East.
 Yaku: Yūjō Dangis director was Shingo Kuwana.
 Kuwana reflected on their early days at Idea Factory, saying that it was "nothing but tough times", saying they were very inexperienced.
 He continued to say he was thankful for magazines like Dengeki PlayStation for writing about their companies earlier games including Yaku: Yūjō Dangi and Spectral Tower as they felt that not many publications were covering their games.

 The game was published by Idea Factory for the PlayStation in Japan on January 13, 1996.

 It was released digitally on the PlayStation Store on February 22, 2007.

 Reception

 In Famicom Tsūshin two reviewers complimented the graphics, saying they were creepy and the lower-quality production values on them were most likely done on purpose.
-Another disliked it saying it was hard to empahthize with them and that their design made it hard to get involved with the more heart-breaking stories.
+Another disliked it saying it was hard to empathize with them and that their design made it hard to get involved with the more heart-breaking stories.
 Two others complimenting the ability to swap characters which they felt was an innovative touch.
 Other comments involved the loading time of the CD ruined the pacing of the game while the lack of sound effects made anything that was supposed to be scary come of poorly.
+In Dengeki PlayStation, one reviewer found it difficult to discern if it was supposed to be comedic or serious while two others found it frustrating to have to play through the entire game to reach the multiple endings.
+One of the reviewers founding the concept of switching between characters interesting in theory, but poor applied in the game.

-In Game Criticism, game developer Kenji Eno reviewed the game describing it as "difficult to explain.", comparing it to his own game D (1995) and Chunsoft's Banshee's Last Cry (1994) Eno said the graphics were done badly, but create a certain unique flavor to them due to this.
+In Game Criticism, game developer Kenji Eno reviewed the game describing it as "difficult to explain.", comparing it to his own game D (1995) and Chunsoft's Banshee's Last Cry (1994).
+Eno said the graphics were done badly, but create a certain unique flavor to them due to this.
 He encouraged curious players to try the game but was critical of its themes of bullying and how it was handled and how the story limited how the player could handle bullies in the game, which he described as leaving the game to become monotonous in its gameplay and immature in its themes.